 (3) Failure to count all eligible employees in testing

 Plan sponsors often fail to share information with the plan administrator on all employees:

 - eligible to make an elective deferral, including those terminated during the year, or

 - of a related company with common ownership interests.

 These employees may be eligible to participate in the plan and, therefore, may need to be included in the various tests.

 The tools on our website can help you strengthen your plan’s internal controls.
-For links to helpful resources, see Internal Controls Protect Your Retirement Plan.
+For links to helpful resources, see Retirement Plan Operation and Maintenance.